caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 Alternatively, when using {term}`q2cli`, you can provide a specific configuration for use in configuring parsl using the `--parallel-config` option.
 If provided, this overrides the priority order above.

+Similarly, when using the {term}`Python 3 API`, you can provide a specific configuration by passing a `parsl.Config` object into your `ParallelConfig` context manager.

 ````{admonition} user_config_dir and site_config_dir
 :class: note